zulip/zulip/docs/linters.md

 The remaining lint checks occur in `./tools/run-mypy`.
 It is probably somewhat of an understatement to call "mypy" a "linter," as it performs static code analysis of Python type annotations throughout our Python codebase.

-We will flesh out our documentation of mypy later.
+Our [documentation on using mypy](mypy.html) covers mypy in more detail.

 The rest of this document pertains to the checks that occur in `./tools/lint-all`.

 ## lint-all